taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Staff Engineer: Leadership beyond the management track** by Will Larson
 - **An Elegant Puzzle: System of Engineering Management** (2019) by Will Larson
 - **Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered** (2014) by Austin Kleon
 - **The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact**  by Edmond Lau
+- Leading Effective Engineering Teams: Lessons for Individual Contributors and Managers from 10 Years at Google (2024) by Addy Osmani
+- The Engineering Executive's Primer: Impactful Technical Leadership (2024) by Will Larson [4.3, 137]
+- The Engineering Leader: Strategies for Scaling Teams and Yourself (2024) by Cate Huston
+- The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change (2022) by Tanya Reilly
+- The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups (2023) by Gergely Orosz [4.1, 328]
+- Think Like a Software Engineering Manager (2024) by Akanksha Gupta
+- Executive Engineering: Practical Engineering Theory for Software Leaders (2024) by Jack Danger
 - Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern
 - The Truth about Leadership: The No-fads, Heart-of-the-Matter Facts You Need to Know (2010) by James M. Kouzes
 - The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change by Tanya Reilly
+- Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs (2020) by Dr. Stanier, James [4.4, 474]

+CTO

+- Think Like a CTO (2023) by Alan Williamson
+- The Startup CTO's Handbook: Essential skills and best practices for high performing engineering teams (2023) by Zach Goldberg

 Management